Keith-Cancel/flex_array/README.md

 ## Feedback and Contributions

-If you have any feedback or suggestions for improvement, please open an issue or submit a pull request.
-Especially if have noticed any bugs or soundness issues, please report them.
-To make `Vec` equivalent does require unsafe code.
-I have ran it through Miri and my tests cases should have caught any issues, but that is not a guarantee.
-So please report any issues you find.
+I welcome any feedback and contributions!
+If you have suggestions for improvements, encounter any bugs, or discover potential soundness issues, please open an issue or submit a pull request.
+Although I've run tests and used Miri to check for issues.
+The unsafe code required to get a `Vec` like container while supporting multiple allocators means if you find any soundness issues please let me know so it can be dealt with promptly.
+Any input is kindly appreciated to ensure the quality and reliability of this crate.

 ## License
  * MIT license